 - Why do your customers buy from your business?

-Creating your customer advisory board, a.k.a. client advisory panel, starts with inviting your customers to participate.
+Creating your customer advisory board, a.k.a. client advisory board or panel, starts with inviting your customers to participate.
 There are probably several customers you can think of immediately who buy from you regularly.
 Your raving fans are your easiest choice to invite.

 Selecting who will be on this board is different than choosing a board of directors, which have a fiduciary responsibility to your company.
 Customer Advisory Board members typically don’t get paid but you can offer them a gift for their participation.